 You can’t Cast a tab from iPads or iPhones, but you can Cast media.
 All you need to do is tap Cast on the media you’re watching.
 To stop Casting, tap Cast again and select Stop.

-Cast from files on your computer
+Cast from Files on Your Computer

-One last thing: if you can download the files you want to watch, you can Cast those from your computer too.
+If you can download the files you want to watch, you can Cast those from your computer too.
 To do that:

 - Open Chrome and select Cast, then click the down arrow next to “Cast to”